amelliia/SQL-/README.md

 ## Cohort Analysis

 ### Creating Cohort View

-I identified each customer’s first purchase date and rounded it to the first day of that month.
-This created a Cohort Date, grouping customers who first purchased in the same month.
-This allows us to track the behavior of each cohort over time.
+I identified each customer’s first purchase date and rounded it to the first day of that month to define a Cohort_Date.
+Grouping customers this way allows tracking each cohort’s behavior over time.

 ```
 CREATE VIEW cohort AS